Baylor University Libraries Digital Collections Teaching Fellowship

-This summer the Electronic Library’s Digital Projects Group is offering a teaching fellowship to support excellence in teaching and learning by encouraging the use of the Black Gospel Music Restoration Project in Baylor graduate and undergraduate curricula.
-The fellowship will be offered to either:
+This summer the Digital Preservation Services group (DPS) is offering a teaching fellowship to encourage the use of the libraries’ digital collections in Baylor graduate and undergraduate curricula.

-The recipient of the teaching fellowship will receive a stipend of $1,000 (after taxes) and is expected to spend at least one week (20 hours minimum) at the Riley Digitization Center where he will be paired with the Curator of Digital Collections who can provide guidance on the Digital Projects Group’s facilities, collections, and services.
-The specific week chosen should be convenient to both the teaching fellow and the Curator and should occur between May 15 and August 11.
+The recipient of the teaching fellowship will receive a stipend of $1,000 (after taxes) and is expected to spend at least one week (20 hours minimum) working with the items in the Baylor University Libraries Digital Collections (digitalcollections.baylor.edu).
+They will be paired with a staff member who can provide guidance on the site, its collections, and other services.
+The specific week chosen should be convenient to both the teaching fellow and his or her partner and should occur between May 14 and August 10.

-The teaching fellow will be required to submit a 1-2 page document containing a description of how she intends to incorporate collection materials into a course.
+The teaching fellow will be required to submit a 1-2-page document containing a description of how they intend to incorporate collection materials into a course.
 Due no later than two weeks after the fellow’s time in residence, the document will be posted on a website dedicated to teaching with special collections at Baylor.
-The teaching fellow will also be expected to share his experiences with other faculty and graduate students by presenting on how he used collection materials in his class in one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or in another appropriate venue.
+Teaching fellows will also be expected to share their experiences with other faculty and graduate students by presenting on how they used collection materials in their classes in one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or in another appropriate venue.

-Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by the Curator of Digital Collections; the Assistant Director for Digital Projects; an Associate Professor and Director of the Electronic Library’s Resources & Collection Management Services; and a faculty member from the Department of Museum Studies.
-Recommendations will be sent to the Dean of University Libraries who will make the final decision.
+Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by a committee.
+Recommendations will be sent to the Interim Dean of University Libraries who will make the final decision.

-To see additional fellowship opportunities with the Baylor Libraries, visit baylor.edu/library/teachingfellows.
+To see additional fellowship opportunities with the Baylor Libraries, visit sites.baylor.edu/teachingwithspecialcollections